Akkatecture/Documentation/content/docs/basic_concepts/primitives.md

 # Identities

-The `Identity<>` value object provides generic functionality to create and validate the identities of e.g. aggregate roots.
+The `Identity<>` value object provides generic functionality to model and validate the identities of e.g. aggregate roots.
 Its basically a wrapper around a `Guid`.
+It is possible to model your own `Identity<>` by implementing the `IIdentity<>` interface.

 ```csharp
 public class AccountId : Identity<AccountId>